susom/wdl-kit/README.md

 `pip3 install git+https://github.com/susom/wdl-kit`

+Or install directly from PyPi:

+`pip3 install stanford-wdl-kit`

 ---
 ## Background
 We needed a method of calling GCP API's via WDL.
 Most WDL workflow engines require commands to be dockerized, so the natural inclination